Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/transactions-reverse.md

-### Reverse [POST /transactions/{transactionToReverseId}/reverse]
+### Reverse [POST /transactions/{id}/reverse]

-Returns value back to where it came from.
+Returns funds back to where they came from.
 Reverse adds a Transaction to the [Transaction Chain](#reference/0/transactions/get-transaction-chain).

++ Parameter
+    + id (string, required) - The ID of any Transaction to reverse.

 + Request (application/json)
     + Headers

             {{header.authorization}}

     + Attributes
-        + transactionToReverseId (string, required) - The ID of the Transaction to reverse.
         + id (string, required) - {{transaction.id}}  {{transaction.idPurpose}}

     + Body